 You’ve got to love a restaurant owner with whom you can engage in witty repartee.
 At Cafe Lush, you’ve got two of them.
 Sandy’s husband and business partner Tom Docherty explained why they launched their restaurant venture: “We’re too poor to retire and too old to work for someone else.”
 With nearly a combined eight decades in the restaurant business, Tom and Sandy want to make Cafe Lush a cafe in which “food for the senses” is more than just a clever but empty slogan.
 It’s a formula for success and one which garnered “best chef” accolades from Alibi readers for Chef Docherty in the magazine’s Best of Burque edition for 2013.

 The Cafe is proud to feature local and organic ingredients and fresh seasonal produce of the highest quality, the goal in mind to support the healthy, happy and sustainable lifestyles of the Duke City.
 Cheeses are procured from Tucumcari and coffees from Red Rock Roasters.
 Produce is acquired from the nearby farmers’ market and other products from La Montanita Co-op.
 Cafe Lush is open on weekdays for breakfast and lunch.
-On Saturdays, it features a ten item brunch menu at a fixed price which also includes your choice of juice, tea or coffee.
+On Saturdays, it features a ten item brunch menu at a fixed price which also includes a fruit garnish, fresh made mini muffin and your choice of juice, tea or coffee.

 Because the restaurant is small, the menu is, too, but there’s something for just about everyone.
-All items are south of ten dollars and portions are generous.
-The six item breakfast menu includes some eye-openers including a breakfast pizza crafted from a breakfast potato crust topped with eggs, house-made red or green chile (unfortunately both include cumin) and local cheeses.
+All items hover around ten dollars and portions are generous.
+The ten item breakfast menu includes some eye-openers including a breakfast pizza crafted from a breakfast potato crust topped with eggs, house-made red or green chile (unfortunately both include cumin) and local cheeses.
 Breakfast offerings also include assorted pastries, “lushchiladas,” a breakfast burrito and more.

 A fourteen item lunch menu showcases Chef Docherty’s inventiveness with sandwiches (named for family friends), pizzas, wraps and salads.
-Sandwiches and wraps are served with your choice of southwest slaw or potato chips with a side of fresh fruit available for a pittance more.
+Sandwiches and wraps are served with your choice of southwest slaw or potato chips with a side of fresh fruit, Caesar salad or cup of soup available for a pittance more.
 There are five dessert options available including gluten-free brownies, house-made ice cream and a chocolate chip whiskey bread pudding I’m betting my friend Larry McGoldrick, the professor with the perspicacious palate, will appreciate.

 Cafe Lush opened in mid-June, 2011 and added brunch on Saturdays two months later.
 The brunch menu is the best of two world’s: breakfast and lunch, both executed very well if our inaugural Saturday visit is any indication.
 Our introduction to this terrific cafe came on a day in which fall was in the air, the venerable open transoms allowing just enough crisp air to cool the small space.
 It was a good day for good coffee and Red Rock Roasters delivered on that promise.